a-edalat/Random-transmissibility-multiplier-generator-for-cells-on-areas-of-a-grid/README.md

-# Creating grid for properties
+# Random transmissibility multiplier generator for cells on areas of a grid

 This script is designed to create MULTX, MULTX-, MULTY, MULTY- for a dual porosity system wih values currently only applied to the fracture cells.